Last Updated on May 31, 2023 by Dave Schoenbeck

 1. Attending Learners

 Attending is a learning style that primarily examines the context of how presented information is valued and evaluated.
-It concerns an individual’s interest in learning as well as the level of their commitment and focus when being exposed to new information.
+In addition, it concerns an individual’s interest in learning and the level of commitment and focus when exposed to new information.

-Attending learners fall into 2 main categories: one set of learners are effective at concentrating on the core message and are not bothered by most interruptions within the learning environment.
-The other group takes notice of everything in the learning environment and may let distractions interfere with the information being presented.
+Attending learners fall into two main categories: one set of learners is effective at concentrating on the core message and is not bothered by most interruptions within the learning environment.
+The other group notices everything in the learning environment and may let distractions interfere with the presented information.

 2. Translating Learners

 Learners with this individual learning style rely on certain people to make sense of the information.
-All humans use some form of translating in learning, though some gain more from this than others.
-There are 3 main translating learner groups: Dependent Translating learners, Collaborative Translating learners, and Autonomous Translating learners.
+All humans use some form of translation in learning, though some gain more from this than others.
+There are three main translating learner groups: Dependent Translating, Collaborative Translating, and Autonomous Translating.

-While Dependent learners require a leader or trainer to help them translate the information, Collaborative learners depend on group discussions or team activities for learning.
-Autonomous learners, on the other hand, value self-reliance – they challenge assumptions and reflect upon information by themselves.
+While Dependent learners require a leader or trainer to help translate the information, Collaborative learners depend on group discussions or team activities.
+On the other hand, autonomous learners value self-reliance – they challenge assumptions and reflect upon information by themselves.

 3. Relating Learners

 The Relating learning style is often the most recognized and focused on approach in schools and other educational settings.
-Relating learners look at their existing knowledge and link it together with their perception of the new information bring presented.
-This individual learning style has 3 subcategories:
+Relating learners look at their existing knowledge and link it with their perception of the new information presented.
+This individual learning style hthrees 3 subcategories:

-● Visual learners (seeing, writing) are effective at using visual references to connect information given to an overall idea.
+● Visual learners (seeing, writing) effectively use visual references to connect information to an overall idea.

 ● Auditory learners (hearing, reading) prefer to gain information by hearing it.
-Additionally, these individuals may have a hard time working in silent atmospheres – they need background noise.
+Additionally, these individuals may have difficulty working in silent atmospheres – they need background noise.

-● Kinesthetic learners (doing, creating) participate in physical activities in order to process information and are often referred to as “hands-on learners.”
+● Kinesthetic learners (doing, creating) participate in physical activities to process information and are often called “hands-on learners.”
 Essentially, they learn through demonstrations, experiences, and trial and error.

 4. Understanding Learners

-This approach involves an individual’s preference for managing, connecting, and refining the information they receive so that it can be used when needed.
-It’s about taking important data or information and applying it to a bigger situation.
+This approach involves an individual’s preference for managing, connecting, and refining the information they receive to be used when needed.
+It’s about taking essential data or information and applying it to a more significant situation.

-Understanding learners fall into 2 subcategories: Global Understanding learners and Analytical Understanding learners.
+Understanding learners fall into two subcategories: Global Understanding learners and Analytical Understanding learners.
 Global learners see the big picture and read between the lines, while Analytical learners focus on details, consistency, and objectivity.

-Recognizing different learning styles in business is crucial in understanding how your employee’s process information and which working environment will help them thrive and succeed.
-Effective training will keep you ahead of your competition and provide a competitive organization your people will be proud to work for.
+Recognizing different learning styles in business is crucial in understanding how employees process information and which working environment will help them thrive and succeed.
+Practical training will keep you ahead of your competition and provide a competitive organization your people will be proud to work for.